6 Proven Ways to Have Better Conversations and Become Socially Electric

 6. Use body language and visual cues

-Body language and visual cues are the golden key to truly understand how another person is feeling during a conversation.
+Body language and visual cues are golden keys to truly understanding how another person is feeling during a conversation.
 A good trick to remember is the ‘Eyebrow raise.’
 Across many cultures, a raised eyebrow signifies we find something interesting – which gives you clues as to what topics they are more interested in discussing further.

 While it’s important to use your conversation partner’s nonverbal conversation cues as a helpful guide, it’s likely they will be doing exactly the same.
 Think about how you’re sitting, the facial expressions you make and whether you are 100% visually present in the conversation.